Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Conclusion and Discussions

 \section{Conclusion and Discussions}

-In this paper, we establish the {\it first} algorithm-based analysis of neural network-based score estimation in diffusion models.
-We demonstrate that GD-trained overparametrized neural networks can learn the ground truth score function with a sufficient number of samples when an early stopping rule is applied.
-Our work investigates all three aspects of the score estimation task: approximation, optimization, and generalization.
-The analytical framework laid out in this paper sheds light on the understanding of diffusion models and inspires innovative architecture design.
+This work establishes the {\it first} algorithm-dependent analysis of neural network-based score estimation in diffusion models.
+We demonstrate that training overparametrized neural networks with GD can learn the ground-truth score function with a sufficient number of samples under an early-stopping rule.
+Our work investigates all three aspects of the score estimation task:~approximation, optimization, and generalization.
+The analytical framework laid out in this work sheds light on the understanding of diffusion models and inspires innovative architectural design.
+Our numerical experiments show that the proposed algorithm is comparable to the state-of-the-art training schemes for diffusion models.

-In addition, our work leaves several interesting questions for future investigation.
-For instance, the dimension dependency in our convergence results remains sub-optimal.
-To address this, one approach is to consider the manifold structure of the data distribution, such as the linear subspace assumption as suggested by \cite{chen2023score} and \cite{oko2023diffusion}.
-Another direction is to understand the role of neural network architectures like U-nets and transformers in the implementation of diffusion models for image tasks.
-Finally, an extension of training algorithms to stochastic gradient descent (SGD) and Adam would be of independent interest. }
+In addition, our work leaves several open questions for future investigation.
+For instance, the dependence of our convergence results on the dimension of the problem seems sub-optimal.
+To address this issue, one approach is to consider the manifold structure of the data distribution, such as the linear subspace assumption as suggested by \cite{chen2023score} and \cite{oko2023diffusion}.
+Another direction is to understand the role of neural network architectures like U-nets and transformers in the implementation of diffusion models for machine learning tasks.
+Finally, the analysis of stochastic and adaptive algorithms such as SGD and Adam is crucial, closing the gap between theory and practice further.